YamanuriPrasanth/Advanced-Java-lab-Programs/README.md

 4. Write a program for Java Bean with Indexed Property by using SimpleBeanInfo class.

-5. Write a program to develop a Enterprise Java Bean of "Session Bean" type.
+5. Design a JSP application using useBean, setProperty and getProperty action tags

 6. Create Application for Datagram server and Client interaction as per given below. i] Datagram server to send a message to client.